IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/automate.md

-12. Add a new tile, SevOne -> REST v3 -> Users -> Users Users (POST)
+12. Add a new building block, SevOne -> REST v3 -> Users -> Users Users (POST)

 	a.
 Change name to SevOne_List_Users

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. authKey: $NMSCredentials